wongtonyb/stocks-portfolio/README.md

 ## :gear:: Functionality

-* Login and signup Authentication
+* Login and signup authentication
 * Users can look up stocks by ticker symbol
 * Users can buy and sell stocks
-* Users can view portfolio of stocks owned
+* Users can view portfolio of stocks and their current values
-* Users can view all past transactions
+* Users can view all trades made to date
+* Color of stocks will change based on daily performance

 ## :hammer_and_pick: Built With